Priyankagarai/EventScheduling-System/README.md

 node index.js
 Access the App:

-Frontend will be running on: http://localhost:3000 Backend will be running on: http://localhost:5000
+Frontend will be running on: http://localhost:5173

 ***Usage***